Traveling to Istanbul Turkey? Grab this Istanbul hidden gems list and avoid crowds with these 23 secret things to do in Istanbul. #Istanbul #Turkey

 Istanbul is a really popular tourist destination and one of the best places to visit in Turkey.
 With a history dating back 5000 years and a location straddling two continents, one can hardly blame Istanbul for being so popular!
 What we can do, however, is find the best Istanbul hidden gems that’ll allow us to enjoy the city without the crowds.

-Recently, I spent more than 3 weeks in Istanbul and ventured off the beaten path several times.
-From hidden restaurants in Istanbul to lesser-known mosques and underground cisterns, I explored and researched many different attractions, far from the prying eyes.
+Recently, I spent more than three weeks in Istanbul and ventured off the beaten path several times.
+From hidden restaurants to lesser-known mosques and underground cisterns, I explored and researched many different attractions far from the prying eyes.

 Please note: This post may contain affiliate links which means I may earn a commission if you make a purchase by clicking a link on this post.
 This will be at no additional cost to you.
 Affiliate links help me keep this website up and running.
 Thanks for your support!